Getting started for new editors

 This article is aimed at new editors to assist them in getting started.

-- for every red thumbs down you should contact the user, you can use the canned responses and/or write your own, explaining the reason and coaching them so that the user’s next edit is perfect
+for every down vote the user should be contacted, canned responses are available and/or write your own, explaining the reason and coaching them so that the user’s next edit is perfect

 A karma score can only be seen by editors.
 Normal logged-in contributors cannot see it.

 Common style guide errors